john-amiscaray/QuakFramework/README.md

 </pluginRepositories>
 ```
 3. In your GitHub developer settings, generate a classic [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with at least the `read:packages` permission enabled.
-4. In your maven settings file (either in your `~/.m2/settings.xml` file or a `settings.xml` file in your project's root folder) add the following to authenticate with GitHub packages:
+4. In your maven settings file (in your `~/.m2/settings.xml` file) add the following to authenticate with GitHub packages:
 ```xml
 <servers>
     <server>